Go Beyond Earth: Understanding Human Actions and Scenes in Microgravity Environments: Introduction

 To address this gap, we introduce \textit{MicroG-4M}, a new video benchmark specifically designed for spatio-temporal and semantic understanding of human activities in microgravity.
-The name “4M” reflects four core characteristics of the dataset: \textit{Multi-domain}, \textit{Multimodal}, \textit{Multi-task}, and \textit{Microgravity}.
-MicroG-4M comprises $4,759$ three-second video clips drawn from public YouTube footage of real space missions and carefully selected, realistic space-themed films to augment scenario diversity and coverage.
+The name “4M” reflects four characteristics: \textit{Multi-source} (Real mission footage and physically plausible film), \textit{Multimodal} (RGB + text annotations), \textit{Multi-task} (HAR, captioning, VQA), and \textit{Microgravity}.
+MicroG-4M comprises $4{,}759$ three-second video clips drawn from public YouTube footage of real space missions and carefully selected, realistic space-themed films to augment scenario diversity and coverage.
 The clips span scenes inside the ISS, the Tiangong Space Station, crewed spacecraft cabins, and extravehicular activities.
-The corpus contains more than $390,000$ annotated frames with bounding boxes for each visible individual and $13,000+$ action labels covering $50$ distinct actions.
-In addition, it includes $1,238$ descriptive clip captions created by human annotators and $7,000+$ open-ended question–answer pairs aimed at assessing factual, causal, and counterfactual understanding of scenes in micro-gravity.
+The corpus contains more than $390{,}000$ annotated frames with bounding boxes for each visible individual and $13{,}000+$ action labels covering $50$ distinct actions.
+In addition, it includes $1{,}238$ descriptive clip captions created by human annotators and $7{,}000+$ open-ended question–answer pairs aimed at assessing factual, causal, and counterfactual understanding of scenes in microgravity.
 Both captions and QA annotations were carefully curated through multiple refinement rounds and data selection stages, ensuring high semantic fidelity, contextual accuracy, and relevance to the microgravity setting.
 Together, these resources enable multi-label spatio-temporal detection, fine-grained action recognition, caption generation, and VQA within a single dataset.
 To evaluate existing methods, we build the first comprehensive benchmark for these tasks, dubbed \textbf{MicroG-Bench}.
-We evaluated representative video encoders (SlowFast~\cite{feichtenhofer2019slowfast}, X3D~\cite{feichtenhofer2020x3d}, and MViT~\cite{li2022mvitv2}) for human action recognition and leading vision-language models (\eg, InternVideo~\cite{wang2022internvideo}, Gemini 1.5 Pro~\cite{team2023gemini}, GPT-4o~\cite{hurst2024gpt}) for captioning and VQA tasks.
-Across all evaluated subtasks, state-of-the-art terrestrial models experience significant performance degradation, underscoring the unique challenges posed by micro-gravity environments, such as arbitrary orientations, floating objects, and confined spacecraft interiors.
+We evaluate representative video encoders (SlowFast~\cite{feichtenhofer2019slowfast}, X3D~\cite{feichtenhofer2020x3d}, and MViT~\cite{li2022mvitv2}) for human action recognition and leading vision-language models (\eg, InternVideo~\cite{wang2022internvideo}, Gemini 1.5 Pro~\cite{team2024gemini}, GPT-4o~\cite{hurst2024gpt}) for captioning and VQA tasks.
+Across all evaluated subtasks, state-of-the-art terrestrial models experience significant performance degradation, underscoring the unique challenges posed by microgravity environments, such as arbitrary orientations, floating objects, and confined spacecraft interiors.
 These results highlight the necessity of dedicated benchmarks to facilitate the advancement of more robust and generalizable AI systems tailored for space applications.
 MicroG-Bench, therefore, provides a unified, fair yardstick that will guide the development of more robust and generalizable perception and language systems for astronaut assistance and autonomous mission operations.
-Then we present a short summarization of the contribution in this work.
-We present MicroG-4M, the first video-based dataset for activity recognition and scene understanding specifically designed for the micro-gravity environment.
-Additionally, we establish the first benchmark to evaluate state-of-the-art human action recognition methods and vision-language models for fine-grained action recognition and video captioning/QA in this unique setting.